thatisdrtruman/thatisdrtruman.github.io/content/posts/fillup.md

 ![Fillup Images](/img/fillup/fillup-(12).jpg)
 After the deciding time is up, the wall is removed and the actions take place.
 ![Fillup Images](/img/fillup/fillup-(13).jpg)

+The player figures are the coin shaped tokens.
 Below is how the player moves corresponding to revealing their actions: (Before the action)
 ![Fillup Images](/img/fillup/fillup-(1).jpg)
 (After the action)